matthew-dailey/matthew-dailey.github.io/_posts/2020-10-03-migrating-docker-registries.markdown

 This would have unblocked a lot of repos whose only dependency on the old registry was on old tags of images.
 This also would have eliminated a step where some repos first push to the new registry, then later pull from the new registry.

-### Establish what success looks like earlier

-It took some time to understand how we know the migration is complete.
-Knowing that earlier makes it easier to explain the goal to the team, and to find an owner for that verification.